 Self-assessment tools and customized learning journeys can make digital training more practical, personal, and useful.
 Digital self-assessment tools offer guidance on which business areas could be strengthened or improved with training.
 For instance, Mastercard’s Small and Medium Businesses Digital Readiness Score provides businesses with a custom score and advice based on different dimensions of digital readiness, such as cybersecurity or payments.

 One of the main challenges with diagnostic tools is encouraging small business owners and entrepreneurs to take action following guidance.
 This can be addressed by approaching learning as a journey: offering personalized training content and tools across a variety of formats, delivery channels, and sources.
 Users can self-select training content or follow a suggested learning journey.
+For example, Mastercard’s Strive UK Initiative, in partnership with business support organization Enterprise Nation, offers small businesses a Make a Plan tool, enabling entrepreneurs to access personalized learning journeys and tailored support services from across the ecosystem aimed at helping their businesses thrive.
 This enables small businesses to identify content that is most relevant and needed, which can encourage greater learner action.
-Further, interactive elements (quizzes, feedback mechanisms, Q&As, etc.) and gamification elements (earning points, badges, or leaderboards, etc.) can help drive further engagement.

 Link training to digital tools